 Billy Zane Gordon

 Coach Robert Weathers signed Billy Gordon in March 1969 as his first recruit for the 1970 season.
 Gordon was the points leader for the team’s 1970 season (along with Houston Cunningham), scoring in the double digits in every game.
 He led the team to the South Division trophy that year, scoring 21 points in the game against the Copiah-Lincoln Wolves.
 During his sophomore year, Gordon was named All-State Honorable Mention.
-He was also named the National Phi Theta Kappa president and was chosen for Who’s Who in American Junior Colleges.
-He was named to the Perkinston Campus Hall of Fame and voted Sophomore Class Favorite.
+He was also named the National Phi Theta Kappa president and was chosen for Who’s Who in American Junior Colleges, along with being named to the Perkinston Campus Hall of Fame and voted Sophomore Class Favorite.
 He graduated in May 1971 with a 4.0 average.

 Coach Tommy Snell says Jared Smith was the most improved player he ever coached.
 Smith had a slow start to his golf career at MGCCC in his first semester, but he went on to be the top golfer his next three semesters.
 During his freshman year, he was ranked 37th nationally, and he was named to the Golf Coaches Association of America (GCAA) Ping All- Freshman National Team.
 Smith was the MACJC Individual Champion, NJCAA Region XXIII Individual Champion and was ranked seventh nationally his sophomore year.
 He had a fourth-place finish at the NJCAA National Tournament, was named an NJCAA All-American and a GCAA Ping All-American.
 For MGCCC Golf, Smith achieved top-five records in wins, rounds played and winning percentage at 88.9 percent.
 He was Snell’s 6th ranked player of all time.